-Daniel Tekie Ghebreselasie has completed his graduation in Medical studies and earned Degree of Doctor of Medicine from Latin America School of Medicine (ELAM), Cuba in 2009.
-He has recently completed his Master's in the field of Community Medicine from University of Gezira.
-He is currently pursuing his PhD studies in the field of Community Medicine at the University of Gezira, Sudan.
-As a young Junior Doctor, he is always interested in research and publications.
-He has published three original articles in Gezira Journal of Health Sciences as lead author and presented an article in the Gezira first International Family & Community Medicine conference, under the theme "Partnership and integration towards comprehensive health care for families and communities", Wad-Medani city, Sudan.
-In addition to that, he has also co-authored an article in Journal of Eritrean Medical Association.
-He is so much interested in medical researches focusing mainly on NCDs.
+Daniel Tekie Ghebreselasie is an Eritrean Citizen, graduated his Medical studies and earned Degree of Doctor of Medicine from Latin America School of Medicine (ELAM), Cuba in 2009.
+He has recently completed his Master's studies in the field of Community Medicine from University of Gezira, Faculty of Medicine in March, 2015.
+He is currently pursuing his PhD studies in field of Community Medicine at the University of Gezira, Sudan.
+As young Junior Doctor, he is always interested in research and publications.
+He has published three original articles in Gezira Journal of Health Science as lead author and presented an article in the Gezira first International Family & Community Medicine Conference, under the theme "Partnership & integration towards comprehensive health care for families and communities", 26-28th March 2015, Wad-Medani city, Sudan.
+In addition, he has also co-authored an article in Journal of Eritrean Medical Association.
+He is so much interested in medical researches focusing mainly on non-communicable diseases.